mlatcl/mlfc/_lamd/dataset-joining-practical.md

 ---
 title: "Practical 2: Dataset Joining and Access-Assess-Address Framework"
 practical: 2
-featured_image: assets/images/practical-two.png
+featured_image: slides/diagrams/datasts/dsail-porini.png
 abstract: >
-  In this lab session we will explore dataset joining techniques, implement the Access-Assess-Address framework in practice, work with camera trap data, and build predictive models for animal sightings.
+  In this lab session we will explore dataset joining techniques, implement the Access-Assess-Address framework in practice, work with the DSAIL Porini camera trap data, and build predictive models for animal sightings.
 layout: practical
 venue: